Associate in Arts

-- Demonstrated competency in civic literacy in accordance with Florida Statute 1007.25 at bit.ly/FS-gen-ed-courses; State Board of Education Rule 6A-10.02413 at bit.ly/FR-civic-lit-comp.
-Pursuant to guidelines set in Florida Statute 1007.25, Section 4, competency is demonstrated by completion of one of two civic literacy courses (either AMH 2020 or POS 2041 ) with a grade of C or higher OR by achievement of the standard score on a state-approved assessment.
+- Demonstrated competency in civic literacy in accordance with s.
+1007.25, Florida Statutes (F.S.) at bit.ly/FS-gen-ed-courses and State Board of Education Rule 6A-10.02413, Florida Administrative Code (F.A.C.) at bit.ly/FR-civic-lit-comp.
+Pursuant to guidelines established by Senate Bill 1108, competency is demonstrated by completion of one of two civic literacy courses (either AMH 2020 or POS 2041 ) with a grade of C or higher AND by achievement of the standard score on a state-approved assessment.

 - Students must have fulfilled all financial obligations to the College before they may graduate.

 Note: Students are cautioned to pay particular attention to the following statements.

 - A student’s graduation date will be the date of the end of the College term in which the student has fulfilled all academic requirements.
 (The removal of an incomplete grade does not affect students’ graduation date, since the grade change is effective at the end of the term in which the incomplete grade was assigned rather than the term in which the incomplete work was made up.)